DataDog/integrations-extras/README.md

   - **Time**: `microsecond`, `millisecond`, `second`, `minute`, `hour`, `day`, `week` -

-If the unit name is not listed above, please leave this blank.
+If the unit name is not listed above, please leave this value blank.
 To add a unit to this listing, please file an [issue](https://github.com/DataDog/integrations-extras/issues)

 **`per_unit_name`**: If you are gathering a per unit metric, you may provide an additional unit name here and it will be combined with the `unit_name`.
 For example, providing a `unit_name` of "request" and a `per_unit_name` of "second" will result in a metric of "requests per second".
 If provided, this must be a value from the available units listed above.